mattyschell/cscl-refresh/doc/checklist.md

 select count(*) from user_objects where status <> 'VALID';
 ```

-2. Some (but not all) versioned views
+2. Some (but not all) versioned views.
+The CSCL team has enabled SQL access on a subset of CSCL versioned feature classes.

 ```sql
 select count(*) from user_views where view_name like '%EVW';